‘Swing Time’, Part One, Chapter 2

 ANNA

 (scared) Something’s wrong!
-Something dreadful is about to happen!
 I can feel it!

 SCENE #19 – INT – DINING ROOM, S.S.
 MAJESTY – DAY, EVENING